appressoas/django_cradmin/docs/apps.cradmin_generic_token_with_metadata.rst

 - Makes it easier  to debug/browse the data model because you know what app generated the token.
 - Makes it possible to configure different time to live for each app.
+- Isolation.
+Each app has their own "namespace" of tokens.

 When you have a token, typically from part of an URL, and want to get the user owning the token, use::